The Numerical Stability of Hyperbolic Representation Learning: Comparing Lorentz and Poincar e Models

 \begin{theorem} Let $\delta=10^{-k}$ be a small positive number.
 Without loss of generality, consider the point $x=(1-\delta,0,\ldots,0)\in\mathbb{D}^n$.
 Assume that $\nabla f(x)=(\partial_1f(x),0,\ldots,0)$\footnote{We only consider this direction as it is the most relevant direction in understanding the phenomenon of pushing points towards the boundary of $\D^n$.} and $\partial_1f(x)<0$.
 Let $y:=\varphi(x)\in\mathbb{L}^n$.
 If we let $E:=\|{\nabla f(x)}\|$, then

 \end{theorem} See \Cref{proof:thm1} for proof.
 To interpret the results, assume for simplicity that $\eta=1$ and $E=\norm{\nabla f}=O(1)$ is bounded.
-Then, at each step of

-Riemannian gradient descent, the Poincar\'e ball needs to compute the sum of two numbers that differ by $2k$ in orders of magnitude whereas in the Lorentz case only differ by $k$.
-In this way, we see that the Lorentz gradient descent suffers less from gradient vanishing than the Poincar\'e model.
+Then, at each step of Riemannian gradient descent, the Poincar\'e ball needs to compute the sum of two numbers (i.e., $1-10^{-k}$ and $O(\eta E10^{-2k})=O(10^{-2k})$) that differ by $2k$ in orders of magnitude whereas in the Lorentz case only differ by $k$ (i.e., $1-\frac{1}{2}\cdot10^{-k}$ and $\eta E10^{-k}+O(\eta E10^{-2k})=O(10^{-k})$).
+We emphasize that the terms $O(10^{-2k})$ and $O(10^{-k})$ do not represent error terms, but instead indicate the update in one step of Riemannian gradient descent.
+As a result, the Poincaré model has a smaller update term, which causes it to suffer from a more severe gradient vanishing issue.
 In particular, when $k$ is chosen to be $8$, the gradient term $O(10^{-2k})=O(10^{-16})$ which is around the same order as the rounding error.
-Hence this term will be neglected and the Poincaré gradient descent will be stuck.
+Hence this term will be neglected and the Poincar\'{e} gradient descent will be stuck.
 However, for the Lorentz model, if one ignores the numerical representation issue, then from the optimization perspective, Lorentz model allows $\delta$ to be as small as $10^{-16}$ without encountering the severe gradient vanishing problem the Poincar\'e ball suffers from.
 Of course one could use a large learning rate $\eta=10^8$ so that the Poincar\'e gradient numerical representation is similar to the one for the Lorentz.
 But such a large learning rate will induce instability in the training process.
-Note by \Cref{prop:p radius}, $\delta=10^{-8}$ corresponds to a point $18$ away from the origin.
-Hence, even though the Poincar\'e ball can represent points up to 37 away from the origin, a large part of the region cannot be utilized in optimization.
+Note by \Cref{prop:p radius}, $\delta=10^{-8}$ corresponds to a point $19$ away from the origin.
+Hence, even though the Poincar\'e ball can represent points up to 38 away from the origin, a large part of the region cannot be utilized in optimization.